 Tools for Debugging HTTP Headers

-- Debugging web applications.
+- Analyzing issues in web applications.

-- Identifying security vulnerabilities.
+- Finding security vulnerabilities.

-- User Tracking: Identifying users across multiple sessions.
+- User Tracking: Monitoring users across sessions.

-HSTS: Enforcing Secure Connections
+HSTS: Enhancing Secure Connections

 max-age

-: Defines the length of enforcement (e.g.,max-age=31536000
+: Duration of enforcement (e.g.,max-age=31536000

 for one year).includeSubDomains

-: Extends HTTPS enforcement to all subdomains.preload
+: Extends enforcement to subdomains.preload

 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload